-Although it’s called Little Buttermilk Bay Woods, this beautiful conservation area has a lot more than forests to explore!
+Although it’s called Little Buttermilk Bay Woods, this beautiful conservation area has a lot more than woods to explore!
 Rich in human and geological history, these trails provide a well-rounded outdoor experience that anyone can enjoy.

-As you walk the trails through the forest to the marsh, you’ll find peaceful views and comforting sounds of the natural world.
+As you walk the trails through the forest to the marsh, you’ll find the peaceful views and comforting sounds of the natural world.
 It all culminates at the highlight of this property: an observation deck that looks out over the salt marshes of Little Buttermilk Bay.
 We recommend coming here at the end of the day for a breathtaking sunset view.

 All together, the trails at Little Buttermilk Bay Woods add up to just under one mile in length.
 Despite the relatively short distance, this trail network is quite diverse in what it has to offer.
 (Download trail map)

 Begin your journey on the Waquonscott Loop Trail, meaning “end of the marsh,” which takes its name after what local Native Americans called this area.
 This is the property’s main loop trail.
 Along the way, you’ll encounter some gentle inclines – remainders of the area’s glacial past.

 From the Waquonscott Loop, you can connect to the Ridge Trail and the Shore Trail.
 The Ridge Trail is the shortest of Little Buttermilk Bay Woods’ three trails, but it provides steady slopes with views over glassy kettle hole ponds, also left by passing glaciers.
 The Shore Trail is a short but beautiful stroll along Little Buttermilk Bay, including the observation desk where you can look out over the water.

 Habitats & Wildlife